Pressure Cooker vs. Slow Cooker: What’s the Difference?

 • Affordable cost: While high-quality slow cookers can be expensive, you can find some for as cheap as $10.

-• Enough for large families: Although slow cookers take up more space, they’re able to make more than enough food for large families at one time.
+• Enough for large families: Although slow cookers take up more space, they can simultaneously make more than enough food for large families.

-• Hands-off cooking: A slow cooker allows you to put ingredients into the pot in the morning and come back hours later to a finished meal.
+• Hands-off cooking: A slow cooker lets you put ingredients into the pot in the morning and return to a finished meal hours later.

-• Programmable functions: Modern slow cookers let you set your cook temperature and time.
-Once the time is up, the slow cooker will switch over to warm mode for you.
+• Programmable functions: Modern slow cookers let you set your cooking temperature and time.
+Once the time is up, the slow cooker will switch to warm mode for you.

 Slow Cooker Cons

-• Fewer features: While electric pressure cookers come with multiple cooking functions, most slow cookers are only capable of sautéing and slow cooking.
+• Fewer features: Electric pressure cookers come with multiple cooking functions, but most slow cookers can only sauté and slow cook.

 • Difficult cook times: Some ingredients take longer to cook than others.
 When everything is thrown in one pot at the same time, you’ll end up with some produce that’s overcooked.
-Certain recipes work best when you add in ingredients at different stages of cooking.
+Specific recipes work best when you add ingredients at different stages of cooking.

 • Planning required: Because a slow cooker takes 6-8 hours to finish a recipe, you’ll need to plan your meal ahead of time.